 I am a sociologist who studies how cultural schemas shape power relations and how subordinate groups are sometimes able to increase their control by creating new cultural meaning.

-To date, I have pursued these interests through four main lines of inquiry that examine: 1) how and why the United States and France developed very different legal and corporate approaches to sexual harassment; 2) how and why fatness has come to be understood as a public health crisis and the consequences of understanding body weight in this way; 3) how and why various groups talk of “coming out” as members of these groups to resist stigma and collectively mobilize for social change; and 4) how the term gender neutrality has been used in and out of the courts and across the women’s rights, gay rights, and transgender rights movements.
+To date, I have pursued these interests through four main lines of inquiry that have examined: 1) how and why the United States and France developed very different legal and corporate approaches to sexual harassment; 2) how and why fatness has come to be understood as a public health crisis and the consequences of understanding body weight in this way; 3) how and why various groups talk of “coming out” as members of these groups to resist stigma and collectively mobilize for social change; and 4) how the concept of gender neutral has been defined in the courts and the various (and sometimes contradictory) ways it has been used to advance equality and inclusion.

 2000 Ph.D., Princeton University